Best Crypto Cards in New Zealand (2026)

 Bitget serves New Zealand through its APAC entity with 8% BGB cashback on the exchange-linked Visa debit (0% FX, 0.9% transaction fee).
 For NZ users who prioritize zero FX on every NZD transaction, Bitget is the strongest exchange-linked option.
 The Bitget Wallet Card (Mastercard prepaid) offers a self-custody alternative.

 COCA reaches NZ with up to 8% cashback (scaling with staking $COCA tokens, 1% at free Starter), 0% FX, and 6% APY on stablecoin deposits.
 The non-custodial model keeps your USDC in your wallet until spending.
-Given NZ's up to 39% marginal rate on disposal gains, the stablecoin yield from COCA is particularly valuable - it compounds while generating minimal taxable events.
+Given NZ's up to 39% marginal rate on disposal gains, the stablecoin yield from COCA is valuable - it compounds while generating minimal taxable events.

-Crypto.com serves NZ through its global platform with the full tier range.
+Crypto.com Icy White serves NZ through its global platform with the full tier range.
 The Icy White tier is one of the stronger crypto cards with airport lounges at Auckland Airport (AKL) - useful for NZ's geographically isolated population that flies frequently for international travel.
 Spotify and Netflix rebates add recurring value.

 Self-custody spending: Avici (crypto-backed credit) serves APAC with a borrow model that avoids disposal events.
 For NZ's tech-savvy early adopter community, self-custody cards remove exchange counterparty risk.